-In addition, we introduced a new AgResearch tool Life Cycle Assessment, to improve how we measure on-farm emissions.
+In addition, we introduced a new Life Cycle Assessment method provided by AgResearch, to improve how we estimate on-farm emissions.
 We now have increased rigour around the data we report due to a widening of the factors being taken into account.
 For example, we now incorporate how our farmers manage livestock over winter, soil types and any change in their land use (including deforestation).